 All of those activities collectively imploded at the end of 1999, so he rose from the ashes, gradually realizing that a natural way to utilize the zonked bouillabaisse of his life-experiences would be to write about it all.
 In short, writing/journalism chose Gary, not the other way around.

 As a result, Gary is now an award-winning travel journalist with a music degree who publishes poetry, paints and exhibits photographs.
-As a scribe, his byline has appeared over 1500 times including travel essays, art and music criticism, profiles, business journalism, lifestyle articles, poetry and short fiction.
+As a scribe, his byline has now appeared over 1500 times on travel essays, art and music criticism, profiles, features, business journalism, lifestyle articles, poetry, short fiction and more.
 Since April of 2005, he's written the Silicon Alleys column for Metro Silicon Valley, San Jose's alt-weekly newspaper, offering his own bent perspective on the local human condition.
-He is the author of The San Jose Earthquakes: A Seismic Soccer Legacy, (The History Press, 2015) and was recently a Steinbeck Fellow in Creative Writing at SJSU, his alma mater.
+He is the author of three books, including an anthology of his Metro columns, published in 2020.